Human Development Degree

 Ecological Perspectives of Lifespan Development

 This class focuses on different phases within the lifespan of human development.
 There are new issues that affect each stage of life that are discusses and explained in this class.
+The course is designed for those who aspire to work in integrated, cross-generational settings.

 Topics and Research Interests in Human Development Master's Programs